microsoft/msmarco/TREC-Deep-Learning-2020.md

 # TREC 2020 Deep Learning Track Guidelines

+**Note:** You are viewing the guidelines for the 2020 edition of the TREC Deep Learning track.
+Please visit [https://microsoft.github.io/msmarco/TREC-Deep-Learning](https://microsoft.github.io/msmarco/TREC-Deep-Learning) for the upcoming / latest edition of the track.

 ## Timetable

 * August 6: Deadline for submitting runs for document and passage ranking tasks